RicardoAzinheira/terraform-vsphere-vm-provisioner/README.md

 ## Disclaimer

-The author of this module takes no responsability of its use by anyone, although this was properly tested against a supported vSphere Infra-Structure, it is still recommended testing this module before you use it in your production environment.
+The author of this module takes no responsibility of its use by anyone, although this was properly tested against a supported vSphere Infra-Structure, it is still recommended testing this module before you use it in your production environment.